exnnwc/rla/README.md

 One of the most important features that I would like to develop for RLA is to be able to track the progress of a particular achievement.
 That is paramount, especially in larger achievements that may take years.
 Being able to track your progress helps to not become disheartened.

+TODO

+FEATURES
+Double click on Achievement Profile name to change it.